-For all clients on which post-model adjustments were made, we performed the below procedures:

-- We compared management's rationale provided for adding an additional out of model adjustment to specific clients with elevated risk, to supporting documentation.
-No material exceptions were noted. - We assessed the security values in place to confirm the unsecured exposure and, with reference to these we evaluated the reasonableness of the post model adjustments made.
-We noted no matters requiring further consideration. - Utilising our actuarial expertise, we calculated a range of post-adjusted ECLs and compared management's post-adjusted ECL recognised to our determined range of ECL values.
-We found management's ECL to fall within our range.
+Key audit matter How our audit addressed the key audit matter For all clients on which post-model adjustments were made, we performed the below procedures: We compared management's rationale provided for post model adjustments of specific clients with elevated risk, to supporting documentation.
+No material exceptions were noted.
+We assessed the security values in place to confirm the unsecured exposure and, with reference to these we evaluated the reasonableness of the post model adjustments made.
+We noted no matters requiring further consideration.
+With the assistance of our actuarial experts, we used lower and upper bound distressed PD's and a probability of write off per client sector, in order to recalculate ECL.
+Utilising our actuarial expertise, we calculated a range of post adjusted ECLs and compared management's post-adjusted ECL recognised to our determined range of ECL values.
+We found management's ECL to be within our range of calculated post model adjusted ECL.